-A. Yes.
 The trainers grant received by training GPs/GP practices is pensionable.
 The income received is deemed to include the 14.38% employer contributions.
 The employer contributions are then stripped out in the adjustment between boxes 33 and 34.

-Q. Is prison work or blue badge income pensionable?
+Pensionable status of prison work or blue badge income

-A. Yes, however only if the fees are being paid directly to the GP/practice by an Employing Authority or it's representative.
+Only if the fees are being paid directly to the GP/practice by an Employing Authority or it's agent.